mytsparks/Campus_Resource_Hub/.prompt/dev_notes.md

 ## Prompt 19: Implement Google Gemini

 **Prompt:**
-Actually, for the summary generation i want to use google gemini, with key: AIzaSyAXgN9mtjViENMwG92Ymbb749wt4Ip3bLs.
+Actually, for the summary generation i want to use google gemini, with key: [API Key Here].
 Implement this into the webapp.

 **Action Taken:**
 - Added `_generate_gemini()` method to `LLMClient` class in `src/ai/summary_generator.py`